medatechnology/simplehttp/framework/README.md

 2. Create tests for your implementation
 3. Submit a pull request with your changes

-By following this guide, you should be able to implement support for any web framework in MedaHTTP.
+By following this guide, you should be able to implement support for any web framework in SimpleHTTP.